Free Database Libraries, ODBC Drivers, SQL Servers

 Free SQL Database Servers

-- MySQL Community Edition
+MySQL Community Server

-MySQL is a SQL database server which has been ported to a number of operating systems, including Linux and Win32.
+MySQL is an SQL database server which has been ported to a number of operating systems, including Linux and Win32.
 An ODBC driver for the server is also available.
 MySQL is free unless you are selling a product that includes the mySQL server.
 If you're thinking of using this database server, you may be interested in the article How to Install MySQL on Windows Vista and Configure PHP 5 to Use It.
 Those looking for a book on MySQL may want to check out Paul Dubois' MySQL, which seems to come highly recommended by many people.

-- Microsoft SQL Server 2008 Express Edition
+Microsoft SQL Server Express Edition

-- Firebird Relational Database
+Firebird Relational Database

 FirebirdSQL is an open source relational database based on the Interbase 6 engine.
 It runs on Linux, Windows, and a number of Unix systems.

-- TurboPower FlashFiler
+TurboPower FlashFiler

 The TurboPower FlashFiler is a free client/server database engine that supports SQL queries, huge tables, huge BLOB (binary large objects) support (up to 2GB), concurrent transactions, server plug-ins, server monitors and extenders, login security, encrypted tables, timeout handling, etc. It is a multi-threaded server that can handle multiple requests from many clients simultaneously.
 You can also run it as a Windows service under Windows NT/2000.
 TurboPower's libraries and components work with Borland Delphi and C++ Builder.

-- H2 Database Engine
+H2 Database Engine

 H2 is a free SQL engine written in Java.
 It supports embedded, server and cluster modes, JDBC and ODBC (partial) API, etc. It works on platforms that support Java, inluding Windows and Linux.
 The source code can be compiled with GCJ as well (see the Free Java Compilers page for more information about the GNU Compiler for Java).

-- HSQLDB - Java SQL Database Engine
+HSQLDB - Java SQL Database Engine

 HSQLDB is a Java SQL relational database engine.
 It has a JDBC driver and supports a subset of ANSI-92 SQL with SQL 99 and 2003 enhancements.
 It supports both in-memory and disk-based tables, and embedded and server modes.

-- GNU DBMS and SQL Server
+GNU DBMS and SQL Server

-According to its web site, the GNU SQL Server is a free relational database management system that supports the full SQL89 language and some of the SQL92 extensions.
+The GNU SQL Server is a free relational database management system that supports the full SQL89 language and some of the SQL92 extensions.
 It features multiuser access and transaction isolation based on predictive locks.
 Like all things GNU, source code is included and released under the GNU General Public License.
 It works under Unix-type systems.

-- PostgreSQL Object-Relational DBMS and SQL Server
+PostgreSQL Object-Relational DBMS and SQL Server

 Free ODBC and JDBC Drivers

-- OpenLink iODBC Driver Manager and ODBC SDK
+OpenLink iODBC Driver Manager and ODBC SDK

 The iODBC driver manager supports ODBC 3.X API.
 It is an open source release for Linux and Mac OS X. It is apparently also portable to Solaris, HP-UX, AIX, SCO OpenServer, SCO Unixware, SGI IRIX (Mips ABI), Digital Unix, DG-UX, Dynix/PTX, BSDI, and FreeBSD, although binaries don't seem to be available from the download page at the time I wrote this.

-- UnixODBC Free ODBC
+UnixODBC Free ODBC

 The UnixODBC Project provides developers with a free ODBC kit distributed with source code under GNU GPL and LGPL (the LGPL applies to the library source code so that presumably you can build commercial applications with them without releasing your source code if you want).
 As is obvious from its name, it is designed for Unix systems, and includes ODBC sample drivers, a ODBC driver manager, a GUI administrative tool (for KDE), a data source explorer, etc. It looks like Linux is the primary platform that is supported, although there are ports for FreeBSD as well.